-An annual return is not a tax return or financial statement — it's a yearly update of publicly available information about your company on the Companies Register.
-To remain on the register, you must confirm or update particular information when you file your annual return.
+To remain on the register, you must confirm or update your company's information when you file your annual return.

-When your company becomes incorporated, we tell you which month your annual return will be due each year.
+When your company is incorporated, we tell you which month your annual return will be due each year.

 All companies on the register, including overseas companies, must file an annual return.

 You can change your annual return filing month online and free of charge.
 Please note though that you can't change your filing month:

 - to the current month and year, or

 - to the months of December or January.

 Receive regular email or text message reminders during the month your company's annual return is due.